 Let’s start, first and foremost, with what you always need to have, no matter what.
 For any traveling in Mexico, you must bring a Passport (or Passcard) for every person traveling in your group.
 Second, you should have the best Mexican insurance policy for your vehicle be it car, RV, or motorcycle.
 If you are towing a car with your RV, both vehicles need to have insurance.

-Lastly, each vehicle must have a state-issued registration form.
-In most cases, a copy is fine.
+Lastly, each vehicle must have a home state-issued vehicle registration form.
+It must be the original and not a copy.

 Find More of the Best Mexican Insurance Articles

 The first document you probably need is a Tourist Visa.
 A Visa is an official permission to be in Mexico.
 Like every other country on earth, Mexico requires a Visa of some sort to legally be in the country.
 There is a little loophole for those staying 72 hours or less and not going too deep into Mexico.
 If your travels do not go further than 15 miles across the border or in the case of Sonora south of Guaymas or beyond Baja California, you do not need one.
 If you are staying longer than 72 hours, you have two options.

 You can obtain a free 7-day Tourist Visa with a crucial caveat, or pay for a full visa good for up to 180 days for the asking.

 One must return the free 7-Day Tourist Visa to an INM Immigration office, and your passport must be stamped that you are leaving, before crossing back into the USA and before the seven days are up.
 If you neglect this task, you will be obligated to pay the full 180-day visa price plus a penalty before you can get a new visa.